M-o-a-T/moat-kv/docs/source/server_protocol.rst

 +++++++++++++++++++

 The entries' change chains determine that no entry gets lost, but that mechanism depends on the entries themselves to exist.
-In a DistKV system that's highly dynamic, this is undesireable and would cause a lot of stale entries to accumulate.
+In a MoaT-KV system that's highly dynamic, this is undesireable and would cause a lot of stale entries to accumulate.
 Removing these entries must be coordinated: if a removal is lost for any reason, the system cannot recover without manual